I will write some lines regarding migration of MQ servers.

 Clients that make use of CMP such as Message Broker Toolkit will hit an issue with the IDPWOS Authentication described above and therefore in order for them to work with WebSphere MQ V8 the following commands can be run to disable the new IDPWOS Authentication that is enabled by default in MQ8:

 ALTER AUTHINFO(SYSTEM.DEFAULT.AUTHINFO.IDPWOS) AUTHTYPE(IDPWOS) CHCKLOCL(NONE) REFRESH SECURITY TYPE(AUTHSERV)

-These commands will remove the optional requirement for Username and Password authentication when connecting to the Queue Manager locally and then refresh the Authentication Service so the the changes are picked up.
+These commands will remove the optional requirement for Username and Password authentication when connecting to the Queue Manager locally and then refresh the Authentication Service so the changes are picked up.

-The reason this is required is because for a WebSphere MQ Version 8.0 Queue Manager the CONNAUTH CHCKLOCL attribute will be set to OPTIONAL by default.
+The reason this is required is that for a WebSphere MQ Version 8.0 Queue Manager the CONNAUTH CHCKLOCL attribute will be set to OPTIONAL by default.
 This means that user IDs and passwords are not required, but if they are provided they must be a valid pair, or they will be rejected.

-Currently the Config Manager Proxy will only pass a Username to MQ and therefore due to the new default a MQRC 2035 (MQRC_NOT_AUTHORIZED) error will be seen when trying to connect to a Node using a WebSphere MQ v8 Queue Manager using the CMP.
+Currently, the Config Manager Proxy will only pass a Username to MQ and therefore due to the new default, a MQRC 2035 (MQRC_NOT_AUTHORIZED) error will be seen when trying to connect to a Node using a WebSphere MQ v8 Queue Manager using the CMP.